twinplanets/Phoenix-Media-Wall-Sample/README.md

 # Introduction

 This project is designed to assist artists with creating content for the media wall at Phoenix Cinema and Arts Centre, Leicester, UK.
-They are split into two sections, the Unity 2022(LTS) Sample, and the Unity 2022(LTS) Template.
+They are split into two sections, the Unity 2022(LTS) Sample, and the Unity 2022(LTS) Package.
 You can find the documentation for the Javascript web sample here: https://github.com/PhoenixDigiArt/media-wall-webapp-sample.

-In this repository, there are two options for your project, the Media-Wall Sample source code and the Media Wall Package (Found in the GitHub repository Releases page), and as the name suggests, the sample includes sample scenes with custom code.
-In contrast, the package installs the required functionality into your own project.
+In this repository, there are two options for your project, the Media-Wall Sample source code and the Media Wall Package (Found in the GitHub upm branch), and as the name suggests, the sample includes sample project.
+In contrast, the package installs the required functionality and the samples into your own project.

-This document should be used as a guide on using the Media-Wall plugin for Unity, which can be downloaded as a Unity Package file from the repository releases page.
+This document should be used as a guide on using the Media-Wall plugin for Unity, which can be downloaded through the Unity package manager.
 To learn about Unity, please refer to the Unity Learn and Unity Documentation web pages for guidance.

 ### Recommendations